arokem/scipy-optimize/02-linear-models.md

 But there are also a few problems with this model: It seems to miss a lot of the points.
-That could be because the data is very noisy, but we can see that the model systematically overshoot the fit for high values of x and systematically undershoots for low values of x.
+That could be because the data is very noisy, but we can see that the model systematically overshoots the fit for high values of x and systematically undershoots for low values of x.
 If we had more data, we might see this repeatedly, clueing us in that this is not just a matter of the noise in this data.
 This might indicate to us that another model might be better for this